skyzh/BlueSense/README.md

 BlueSense site in this generation focuses on two functionalities: real-time report and historical data archive.
 It's is aimed at reducing bundle size and speeding up loading.
 Therefore, I substitute dependencies such as Angular, firebase and chart.js for Vue, firebase REST API and hand-made chart component.
+Meanwhile I only import a small part of Bootstrap.

 ## Related Projects